Genomic DNA (gDNA)

 - Reference cell lines are expanded from single-cells, ensuring maximum homogeneity

-- Available in multiple formats, including slides, scrolls, and full FFPE blocks
+- Available in multiple formats, including FFPE cell slides, FFPE cell scrolls, and FFPE cell blocks.

-Need a custom FFPE standard using your own cell line?
-Contact us for more details and pricing.
+Need a Custom FFPE Block using your own cell line?
+Visit our FFPE Custom Services page for more details.

 To learn more about our FFPE Reference Standards and other diagnostic products, WATCH our WEBINAR!